tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

 Note on [Wal archiving](https://www.postgresql.org/docs/current/continuous-archiving.html)

+In an abstract sense, a running PostgreSQL system produces an indefinitely long sequence of WAL records.

 ## Advantage

 * No need of a file system snapshot (just tar or a similar archiving tool.)